DigiByte-Core/digibyteprojects/app/views/home/faq.html.md

 Why use Digis4Commits and not send funds directly to the fundraiser?
 ------------------------------------------------------------------

-Digis4Commits provides tools to the donors and the fundraisers.
+Digis4Commits provides tools to the donors and the fundraisers through the use of DigiByte as a currency with a focus on the DigiByte community.

 The donors can browse the fundraiser history: what projects he managed, how he distributed funds, what comments he received, etc. The fundraisers are forced to distribute the funds through Digis4Commits so that anyone can see the details.
 For example if the fundraiser decided to send money to a GitHub account, then the GitHub account name will be displayed, not only the payment address.